 I wished good friends farewell, but the island had sent me off in a bitter fashion.
 First to the seaport to send all our worldly goods to a new life and new adventure, I boarded a plane for the same, and with all the hassles behind me, I was glad to be leaving for sure.

-At 1:30 AM, only about 30 minutes behind schedule, all 16 people, 2 motorcycles and all the camera bags, tents, food and personal luggage were loaded, and we weighed anchor and set off for Pemba.
+At 1:30 AM, only about 30 minutes behind schedule, all 16 people, two motorcycles, and all the camera bags, tents, food, and personal luggage were loaded, and we weighed anchor and set off for Pemba.
 After rounding Wasini island, the small landform off Shimoni, we headed out into the open ocean, navigating by the stars, south to Pemba.
-About 2 hours into the journey the dim, pulsating light of the Kigomasha lighthouse began to shine in the distance.
-Reassuringly beckoning us to our destination across the channel, from the top of a 120-year-old rickety steel structure, where two days from now we will put in a PicoBRCK weather station, to collect weather data from the area.
+About two hours into the journey, the dim, pulsating light of the Kigomasha lighthouse began to shine in the distance.
+Reassuringly beckoning us to our destination across the channel, from the top of a 120-year-old rickety steel structure, where two days from now we will put in a PicoBRCK weather station to collect weather data from the area.

 A few hours of shut-eye/siesta and recharge, and then up again to tackle the next few days of testing BRCK product in another logistically challenging locale, this time with the waters of the Indian Ocean surrounding us on all sides.

 Coming back to Pemba has been like coming home.
 This time, though, with new eyes, all that is challenging feels like an opportunity.
 All that is hard rings as worthwhile.
 My life has had its seasons.
 I have seen ease and difficulty as it ebbed and flowed.
 The tide, which inevitably goes out, also comes in again.
 This time, it brought me with it, and it’s wonderful to be back.